 Waterbody Pollutant(s) Status

-Yakima River: Mid Basin e-coli Issued 2021, QAPP in development
+Yakima River: Mid Basin e-coli Issued 2021, QAPP completed in 2023

 Yakima River Toxics In Development

 This Performance Measure is a permit requirement and is included in the SWMP.
 It has not been fully implemented, therefore appropriateness cannot be evaluated.